lightward/mechanic-tasks/docs/manage-product-market-access-by-location-stock-status/README.md

 Tags: Bulk, In stock, Markets, Out of Stock, Products, Publish, Unpublish

-This task runs on inventory level changes, checking the stock status across all variants for that specific product and location, and if they are all out of stock it will unpublish the product from each catalog associated with each configured market for that location, thus denying the product from online sale in those markets.
-On the flipside, it will publish a product to the related catalogs if any of its variants are in stock at that location.
+This task runs when inventory level changes occur at a configured location in the task, and it will check the stock status across all of that product's variants at each configured location.
+If the variants are all out of stock at a location, the task will unpublish the product from each catalog associated with each configured market for that location, thus denying the product from online sale in those markets.
+On the flipside, the task will publish a product to the related market catalogs if any of its variants are in stock at any of the configured locations for a market.

 * View in the task library: [tasks.mechanic.dev/manage-product-market-access-by-location-stock-status](https://tasks.mechanic.dev/manage-product-market-access-by-location-stock-status)
 * Task JSON, for direct import: [task.json](../../tasks/manage-product-market-access-by-location-stock-status.json)